Friends School of Atlanta: History

 In 1997, the school moved to 121 Sams Street in Decatur, at first using one half of the building, sharing space with S & A Industries until 2001, when the other half of the building was renovated, including a Meeting room for the whole school and community events.

 After eight years as Head of School, Waman French decided to return to working with children in the middle school in 1999.
 The Board of Trustees appointed Marcia Pauly as its next Head of School.
 With a rich educational background, most recently with Decatur City Schools, she led FSA into the twenty-first century.
 Reluctantly, Pauly stepped down as Head in June 2001 for personal reasons.

 In July 2001, James D. Withers became the next Head of the Friends School of Atlanta.
 He is a long-time Atlanta educator, President of Withers Consulting Services, and former Academic Dean at Pace Academy.
 Upon taking the helm at FSA, Withers left his consulting business, where he had worked with public and private organizations in mediation, conflict resolution, and team-building.
 Withers stepped aside as Head in May 2003, and Waman French returned as interim Head for the 2003–04 school year.
 French was subsequently chosen by the Head Search committee to continue as Head of School.
 Under his leadership, the Board of Trustees began a search for a possible new location to relocate and grow the school.

 In 2007, the Friends School of Atlanta began a capital campaign to purchase and renovate a new school site at 862 Columbia Drive.
 The school moved to its new home in the 2008–09 school year.
 The new location is larger and is enhanced by two playgrounds and an enclosed gymnasium.

+The 2022-23 school year was Waman French's last year with The Friends School of Atlanta.
+Dorothy "Dot" López is the new head of school for The Friends School of Atlanta.